Resistor52/cloud_dfir_demo/README.md

 NOTE: Some may wonder why use a second EC2 instance, thinking that the Incident Response Workstation and the SIFT Workstation can be combined.
 For the demo, they could.
 However, it is a best practice to perform the forensic analysis in a different AWS Account.
 In practice, the analysis may be done by a different team member as well.

 Next, attach the EC2_Responder role to the SIFT Workstation so that it can access S3.
-After the Ubuntu server boot-up script completes, login and verify that the script completed by running `tail -f \tmp\setup.log` also verify that the following commands execute by running them individually:
+After the Ubuntu server boot-up script completes, login and verify that the script completed by running `tail -f \tmp\setup.log`.
+Also verify that the following commands execute by running them individually:
 ```
 rekall --help
 vol.py --help
 ```

-## STEP 4 - Prepare a Demonstration Target
+## STEP 5 - Prepare a Demonstration Target
 For this step, simply launch another Amazon Linux t2.micro EC2 instance and in Step 3 of the Launch wizard, expand the "Advanced Details" part of the form and paste in the following code in the User Data field:

 ```